egenerse/master-thesis/content/artemis_integration.typ

 In team exercises, collaboration is essential, and the underlying system must ensure that all team members can work on the same diagram in real-time.

 Previously, collaborative editing in Artemis was implemented using a patch-based mechanism.
 Each change in the Apollon diagram was captured as a "patch," which was then broadcast to other clients for incremental updates.
-While functional, this approach introduced complexity in managing and applying patches, especially when handling synchronization for newly connected users.

 In the updated system, we adopted a simplified collaboration mechanism that leverages Apollon's new capability to serialize the entire diagram model.
 Instead of sending incremental patch messages, the updated system transmits the complete diagram as a Base64-encoded string.
 This change significantly reduces the complexity of synchronization logic while preserving the core collaboration flow.